Health and wellbeing curriculum at Mearns Castle High School, East Renfrewshire

 As well as supporting all learners through the Personal and Social Education (PSE) curriculum, The Hub supports learners at key transition points.

-Enhanced relationships with partners, such as the schools attendance officer, social work and colleges, The Hub is able to drive health and wellbeing support through a range of channels.
+Thanks to enhanced relationships with partners, such as the schools attendance officer, social work and colleges, The Hub is able to drive health and wellbeing support through a range of channels.

 Guitar Club